What should I wear?

 Something for everyone

 Sunday at All Saints begins at 8am with a quiet Holy Communion service without music and with a short sermon.
-Refreshments are served in the Coffee Room after this service on the second Sunday of the month.
+Refreshments are served in Hope Cafe after this service on the second Sunday of the month.

 At 9.15am we have a traditional Morning Service with hymns, organ and robed choir.
 Holy Communion is normally celebrated on the second Sunday of the month.
-Refreshments are served in the Coffee Room after this service.
+Refreshments are served in Hope Cafe after this service.

 At 10.45am Morning Worship attracts our largest congregation: people of all ages, including Junior Church groups (up to age 13) who join the adults for the first 10-15 minutes.
 Songs and hymns are led by the Music Group.
 Holy Communion is usually on the second Sunday of each month.
-A crèche is available during this service and refreshments are served afterwards at the back of the church.
+A crèche is available during this service and refreshments are served afterwards.

-At 4.00pm on the first Sunday of most months Evensong takes place in the Chapel with the choir and a short sermon.
-Afterwards, the congregation stay for tea and cakes in the Coffee Room.
+At 4.00pm on the third Sunday of most months Evensong takes place in the Chapel with the choir and a short sermon.
+Afterwards, the congregation stay for tea and cakes in Hope Cafe.

-On the first Wednesday of most months Wednesday Worship is held in the Chapel at 3pm for those who would like familiar hymns, prayers and a talk.
-Tea and cake follow in the Coffee Room.
+On the first Wednesday of most months Wednesday Worship is held in the Chapel at 2.30pm for those who would like familiar hymns, prayers and a talk.
+Tea and cake follow in Hope Cafe.

 Why we worship: